tanchongmin/TensorFlow-Implementations/Fireball_Dodger/README.md

 Created with GPT4.

 Requirements:

--pygame (just do pip install pygame)
+- pygame (just do pip install pygame)

 Place cupcake.png, player.png, fireball.png in the same folder as the Fireball_Dodger.ipynb